TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-If we access the `NETLOGON` default share with smbclient, there is a bat script called `users.bat`:
+By accessing the `NETLOGON` share using smbclient, there is a bat script called `users.bat`:

 <br />